-If you are looking to buy or sell a home with a rooftop solar system, this quick primer is for you.
+If you're looking to buy or sell a home with a rooftop solar system, this quick guide is for you.
 Most buyers and sellers begin by asking how a rooftop solar system affects the selling price, so let's start there.

 Valuing Rooftop Solar Systems